Home

 Patience.

 From small acorns, great oaks grow.
-The acorns are affordable.
+Acorns are affordable.

 The rocky soil, or just bare rocks, makes the tree project a bit of a challenge, for the trees and the guy who digs the holes to plant the trees.
 Usually the holes are dug with a hand shovel, but on good years a small back hoe is rented from the fine folks at Pape' Machinery, not far from the lake.